curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 The development of fast, low-noise direct electron detectors@Levin_2021 has enabled recording the full diffraction pattern $I(bold(R),bold(k))$ at every scan position, giving rise to a family of techniques collectively known as 4D-STEM @Ophus_2019.
 These datasets retain the full diffractive signature of the probe–specimen interaction, far beyond what can be accessed with scalar annular signals.
+@fig-schematic b-c show both a small convergence angle (nanobeam) set-up and a large convergence angle alignment for 4D-STEM, the later of which is most commonly used for phase retrieval experiments.
 In what follows, we focus on the subset of 4D-STEM methods that use these position-resolved diffraction intensities to recover the specimen phase.
 We will refer to this class of approaches collectively as STEM _phase retrieval_ techniques @sanchez2025.